ovh/docs/pages/cloud/dedicated/network_ip_monitoring/guide.en-ca.md

 ## Requirements

-- An OVHcloud product on which you have installed a Firewall.
+- An OVHcloud service on which you have installed a firewall
-- Have access to the Firewall rules.
+- Access to the firewall rules

 ## Instructions

-## IP adresses to be authorized
+### IP addresses to be authorised

 |Reverse|IP|Protocol|
 |---|---|---|